wpilibsuite/frc-docs/source/docs/software/networktables/using-messagepack.rst

                 public List<Target> targets = new ArrayList<Target>();
             }

-These POJOs are accepted by a consumer, which starts a client, gets a table ("radar") and creates a raw publisher for a topic ("targets").
+These objects are accepted by a consumer, which starts a client, gets a table ("radar") and creates a raw publisher for a topic ("targets").
 Each TargetList update is serialized to bytes by the ObjectMapper and written to the publisher.